caesiumtea/entropic-garden/entropic-garden/notes/witch-game.md

 #### scrapbook entries to collect....!
 -   a few photos of shenanigans with friends (ok ok just one i guess lol)
+	-   dressing up a gargoyle and then taking selfies with it
 -   flowers, herbs
+	-   thyme - add a piece of it to your scrapbook along with a joke about wanting more time
 -   a seashell from a visit to the beach
 -   picture of cute food or cafe drink
 -   something like a feather?? (or maybe thats jsut an ingredient)